Q2499279972/Fish-Fillets-Clone-Compiled-For-Windows/README.md

 ## description of the directories
 ### /all
-1. contian cygwin runtime environment [dlls]
+1. contain cygwin runtime environment [dlls]
-2. contian Installed Xming
+2. contain Installed Xming
 3. contain All game resources
 4. contain ff-clone.exe(modified something and compiled for windows)
-5. contian start.bat(double click to run)
+5. contain start.bat(double click to run)

 ### /MODIFIED_CODE
 1. reference to code modified